-Rather soon it became obvious that we should go back to the drawing board and build a more solid foundation from scratch for all the future functionality.
+Rather soon it became obvious that we should build a more solid foundation from scratch for all the future functionality.
 We decided that while we give the site a complete design overhaul, we could as well re-build the site with Ruby on Rails.

 It’s all about the FantasyFeed, baby

 Next five months we were busy-busy-busy for our team!
 Within that time we designed and developed most of the current core functionality that you can see below and optimized the user experience to meet the expectations of very demanding fantasy sports fans.

 With these expectations in mind we created the FantasyFeed.
 The algorithm powering FantasyFeed analyzes all the information that our system gathers in real time, automatically understands on what the content is about and indexes it for fast querying.

 The cross-referencing capabilities within the FantasyFeed algorithm makes it so much easier for us to later on query content for any professional sports leagues (we currently follow only NBA, NFL, MLB and NHL) teams or players.
 On top of the technical challenges we also needed to make sure that the site is easy to use and would engage users for extended periods of time.